5 Ways to Use Digital Marketing to Grow Your Small Business

 Online business directories and listings such as Yelp℠ and Google Business Profile are other forms of online advertising for your business.
 They generally have high visibility with online viewers and they’re free, so it’s probably worth your time to claim your listings and review and update your business information.
 Be sure to include a link to your website so viewers can learn more about your company.
 Any links to your content from other sites may also benefit your site’s SEO.

-5. Encourage Customer Reviews
+5. Encourage customer reviews

 Online reviews are a powerful form of word-of-mouth advertising and are an important component of every small business marketing plan.
 Consider these steps to help you use online reviews to your best advantage: